Name : James Wani Igga

 Position : Vice President of the Republic of South Sudan, 23 August 2013-present.

 Political Affiliation : Sudan People’s Liberation Movement (SPLM)

-Igga joined the SPLM/SPLA in 1985.
-By the mid 1990s - due to the 1991 split between Riek Machar and John Garang, coupled with the death of many senior officers and founders of the movement - Igga had risen to became the third in command - after the late Garang and current president of the republic, Salva Kiir Mayardit.
+By the mid 1990s - due to the 1991 split between Riek Machar and John Garang, coupled with the death of many senior officers and founders of the movement - Igga had risen to become the third in command - after Garang and Salva Kiir Mayardit.

 In 2002 when the movement reunited under the Nairobi Declaration, Igga accepted to step down for Machar, partly in respect of the hierarchy which had prevailed prior to the 1991 split.